bbanddd/ADDL/docs/install.md

 ----

 # Neuroimaging Processing Tool Set
 The rapid progress of research in the neuroscience and neuroimaging fields has been accompanied by the development of many excellent analysis software tools.
 These are implemented in a variety of computer languages and programming environments.
-This project take use of two packages FSL and ANTsR for brain extraction, registration and grey matter extraction.
+This project take use of two packages FSL and ANTsR for brain extraction, registration, grey matter extraction etc.

 ----

 ## [FSL](http://www.fmrib.ox.ac.uk/fsl/)
 FSL is a comprehensive library of analysis tools for FMRI, MRI and DTI brain imaging data.
 It runs on Apple and PCs (both Linux, and Windows via a Virtual Machine), and is very easy to install.
 Most of the tools can be run both from the command line and as GUIs ("point-and-click" graphical user interfaces).
 To quote the relevant references for FSL tools you should look in the individual tools' manual pages.

 The FSL download and install is easy, that handle with a FSL install tool named `fslintaller.py`.
-But the FSL install package is more than 2G, we suffered install fail caused by download fail, so we suggest offline download first.
-The detail download and install process listed below.
+But the FSL install package is more than 2G, we suffered install fail caused by download fail, so we suggest offline download package first.
+The detail download and install process are listed below.

 **Download**<br>
 1. Download the FSL install tool from url `https://fsl.fmrib.ox.ac.uk/fsldownloads/fslinstaller.py`.